TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/MainMenuCreation/Index.rst

 Update Fluid and Implement Main Menu
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To make the output of the `MenuProcessor` visible at the frontend, we have to adjust the Fluid template slightly.
+To make the output of the :ts:`MenuProcessor` visible at the frontend, we have to adjust the Fluid template slightly.
 You possibly remember, that we moved the main menu to the Fluid layout file, which is located under :file:`Resources/Private/Layouts/Default.html` (see section